fbpx

 As a volunteer, you will be present at camp activities helping to engage and support campers.
 The focus is on the experience and participation of the activity for the campers, so volunteers shouldn’t come to camp expecting to have a go on the Climbing Wall or Zipwire!
 That being said, there may be times when you will be asked to participate in an activity to support campers (i.e. accompanying them up the Climbing Wall.
 However, you will never be made to do anything you are not comfortable with.

-Volunteers prescription medication and over the counter medication must always be locked away in the provided lockers during camp (unless it is required to be carried with you).
-You must also have informed us of any medications you are taking on your application form, but if there are any changes after you submitted your application, please let us know.
+Volunteers’ prescription medication and over the counter medication must always be locked away in the provided lockers or with provided padlocks during camp (unless it is required to be carried with you).

 Campers are not permitted to bring their electronic devices with them to camp so they can be fully absorbed in what we call the ‘Camp Bubble.’
 Whilst volunteers can bring their phones and laptops/tablets with them to camp, they are only to be used at appropriate times and not in front of campers.
 Although the sites we visit do have Wifi, signal is however often weak or we do not have access to it, so please come prepared for the fact there may be limited Wifi available at Camp.
 You’ll be too busy having fun to need it anyway!